Homework PracticeSign Up

 Question 16mcq

-A student is revising [Formative] Tissue Inquiry and Applications.
-Which idea is most accurate?
+A student is checking fitness and movement through tissues.
+Which statement is scientifically accurate?

 A.Tissue structure is adapted to the function it performs.